elabit/robotmk/README.md

 ### Contributions

-I want to express my thanks to the following people who help to make RobotMK better by submitting code:
+Thanks to the following people who help to make RobotMK better by submitting code:

 * Michael FRANK (contributed to the agent plugin)
 * Guillaume DURVILLE (contributed to the bakery rule)